 3.)
 Install WordPress

 Hosts such as SiteGround make it easy to install WordPress.
 Log into SiteGround.
 Click on My Accounts.
 Scroll down and click on WordPress then follow the instructions to install it.
+It is literally a couple of clicks and it is done.

 4.)
-Choose a theme
+Choose A Theme

 With WordPress installed, go to your WordPress admin and pick a theme.
 You can select a free theme within WordPress or opt to purchase a premium theme which has more features.
 To find a theme go to “Appearance” then pick “Themes”.
+My sites all have free themes.

 5.)
 Add Plugins